Last Updated: 15th June 2026.

 But for now, let’s cover the basics:

-If you’re starting a small program of around 20 employees, it can be managed manually, i.e. using your existing internal comms solution or email to provide your team with fresh content to share.
+If you’re starting a small program with around 20 employees, you can manage it manually, e.g., using your existing internal comms solution or email to provide your team with fresh content to share.

 But once your program grows, particularly across departments and regions, providing advocates with tailored content suited for their audiences becomes essential.